SQL Certification Course

 Basic Database Concepts:

-While not mandatory, familiarity with basic database concepts can be helpful.
+While not mandatory, familiarity with basic database systems concepts can be helpful.
 Understanding concepts such as tables, rows, columns, and relationships can aid in comprehending SQL principles.

 Structured Learning: